Save more with fun money saving challenges

 Weekend activities like going to the movies, eating at restaurants, and shopping for clothes can easily add up to hundreds of dollars in a single month.

-Challenge yourself to take a weekend (or two) off from spending, and put that money in savings instead.
+Challenge yourself to take a weekend (or two) off from discretionary spending, and put that money in savings instead.
 Do this every month and see your savings account grow quickly.

 (Of course, you’ll only save money if you don’t reschedule your normal weekend activities during the week instead!)

-3. Free Fun Challenge
+3. Free Fun for More Funds

 A fun night out can easily set you back a C-note or two.
 Live concerts, sporting events, or even just dinner and a movie for the whole family can cost you a good chunk of your paycheck.